MicrosoftDocs/memdocs/sccm/core/plan-design/security/enable-tls-1-2.md

 Microsoft SQL Server 2016 and later support TLS 1.1 and TLS 1.2.
 Earlier versions and dependent libraries might require updates.
 For more information, see [KB 3135244: TLS 1.2 support for Microsoft SQL Server](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server).

+Secondary site servers need to use at least SQL Server 2016 Express with Service Pack 2 (13.2.50.26) or later.

+##### SQL Server Native Client

 > [!NOTE]
-> KB 3135244 also describes requirements for SQL Server client components.
-Update each component that's used in your environment.
+> [KB 3135244](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server) also describes requirements for SQL Server client components.

-##### SQL Server Native Client

-Make sure to also update the SQL Server Native Client.
+Make sure to also update the SQL Server Native Client to at least version SQL 2012 SP4 (11.*.7001.0).
 Starting in version 1810, this requirement is a [prerequisite check (warning)](/sccm/core/servers/deploy/install/list-of-prerequisite-checks#sql-server-native-client).

 Configuration Manager uses SQL Server Native Client on the following site system roles: